 “This exhibition opens a dialogue, enables inquiries, creates a meeting point which encourages direct communication.
 It stimulates discussions which are worth having, and it opens new perspectives for us on the religion of Islam and our life together, whether global or local.
 It is an important stone on the path to the future, which begins here today.”

-On the occasion of the inauguration of the Exhibition at Vocational School No. 5 in Augsburg (Germany) on July 4, 2011.
+Catholic Church school board, on the occasion of the inauguration of the exhibition at vocational school No. 5 in Augsburg (Germany) on July 4, 2011.

 “The exhibition aims at promoting interfaith dialogue, mutual understanding and peaceful co-existence.
 It promotes dialogue as a tool for reconciliation of cultural, social and ethnic differences by making aware of similarities instead of marking and looking into distinction and differences.”

-On the occasion of the opening ceremony at Patan Museum in Kathmandu (Nepal) on November 12, 2014.
+UNESCO representative to Nepal, on the occasion of the opening ceremony at Patan museum in Kathmandu (Nepal) on November 12, 2014.